 All communications between a client and therapist are generally confidential.
-For information to be disclosed a client would have to provide prior written permission.
+For information to be disclosed, written permission from the client is required.
 There are some exceptions however.
 These include:

-In any of these cases, the therapist is required to notify the appropriate authorities and take every precaution for safety of the client and others.
+In these cases, the therapist is required to notify the appropriate authorities and take every precaution for safety of the client and others.